 11. Fringe Undercut

 We recommend having a barber show you how to achieve this look, as you must layer and texture the longer pieces of your hair on top to push forward while keeping it short and tapered in the back.
-The key to this style is that’s a messy look that’s posh and trendy.
+The key to this style is that it’s a messy look that’s posh and trendy.

 The fringe look can work quite well whether you have thick or thinning hair, just using mousse to volumize your locks.